eco-bench/eco-bench/README.md

 3. Create (or use an existing) Key Pair, and place it under Compute Engine > Metadaten > SSH-Schlüssel > bearbeiten.
 4. In the ansible inventory file you will need your user name for the connection.
 Go to provisioning/inventory.tmpl and change it.
 5. If your key file is not at the default location `~/.ssh/id_rsa` you will need to provide the exact location and add this `--key-file "~/.ssh/mykey.pem"` whenever you run `ansible-playbook` in `automate_steps.sh`.
+If you have completed all this steps execute the script from `install-scripts/microk8s`.